-Data heroes are the icons of this generation of business.
+Data rockstars are the icons of this generation of business.
 They drive innovation by delivering a data-first operating culture within their company- and look damn good doing it.

-Here are 6 ways you can create a strong data culture.
+Here are 6 ways you can create a strong data culture, headlined by a band of rockstars.

 1. TRANSCEND POLITICS